-Day One: Madison and Spring Green
+Day One: Madison

 The tour begins in Madison, home to two unique public buildings designed by Wright.
 The Monona Terrace Community and Convention Center, on the shores of Lake Monona, is a recently built structure inspired by Wright's 1938 design for a "dream civic center."
 He first designed it as a cultural, governmental and recreational building, then reworked the design several times between 1938 and 1959, signing off on the final plans just seven weeks before his death.
 Monona Terrace was completed in 1997 on the same site that Wright had originally proposed, with his design used for the building's exterior.
 Guided tours are offered daily.

 The Wright-designed First Unitarian Society Meeting House on Madison's near west side was completed in 1951 and is recognized as one of the world's most innovative examples of church architecture.
 The structure was constructed of native limestone and oak with large glass areas, a soaring copper roof and a deep-red concrete floor.
 One of its most prominent features is a prow made of interlacing glass and wood that creates an inspiring, light-filled space in the auditorium.
 Public tours of the building are offered.